ezra-bible-app/node-sword-interface/API.md

 <a name="NodeSwordInterface+getAllRepoModules"></a>

 ### nodeSwordInterface.getAllRepoModules(repositoryName, moduleType) ⇒ <code>Array.&lt;String&gt;</code>
-Returns all modules for the given repository (default: bible modules).
+Returns all modules for the given repository (default: Bible modules).

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)
-**Returns**: <code>Array.&lt;String&gt;</code> - An array of strings with the module codes for the bible modules of the given repository.
+**Returns**: <code>Array.&lt;String&gt;</code> - An array of strings with the module codes for the Bible modules of the given repository.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |